Christmas Sale: 2 Free Units for Orders of 12+ Boxes/Cans of Formula + FREE Chocolates

 Preemies tend to have low birth weight, usually weighing less than 5.5 pounds (2.5 kg).
 In extremely preterm cases, babies might weigh as little as 1 pound.

 These small, fragile infants often require more calories, proteins, and minerals than full-term babies to meet the developmental milestones they missed in the womb.
+The degree of prematurity often influences the type and intensity of care needed.

 A preemie baby needs to be cared for differently than a full-term baby as a preemie often faces some unique physiological challenges such as: